-All student work in this class will be made up of three components: Engagement Activities, Skills Building, and Skills Checks.
+All student work in this class will be made up of three components: Engagement Activities, Skills Building, and Skills Checks; that is, A, B, and C work.

-For planning purposes...Each week you should plan on submitting to ICON a piece of ABC work on Friday by 11:59pm (see the Assignments page in ICON).
+For planning purposes...Each week you should plan on submitting to ICON a piece of A or B work on Friday by 11:59pm (see the Assignments page in ICON).
+Skills Checks 1 and 2 (C work) will be turned in on Wednesday evenings (Sep 27 and Nov 1) and Skills Check 3 (the final piece of C work) will be turned in during finals week (to be announced).

 You will be in lecture Monday and Wednesday from 3:30-4:45 and in discussion for two 50-minute periods, one on Tuesday and one on Thursday.
+Attendance is required.
 During any of these periods, an engagement activity may be carried out and handed in.

-Note: Most of your ABC work will be submitted to ICON in a single PDF file.
+Note: Much of your ABC work will be submitted to ICON; each submission must be formatted as a single PDF file.
 For those without scanners, there are free apps available for sequentially taking pictures of multiple pages and combining them into a single PDF file-the instructor has had some success with the iOS version of the free Adobe Scan app.
-It is your responsibility to make sure your ICON submission is easily readable.
+It is your responsibility to make sure your ICON submission is complete and easily readable.